top of page

 Why Authority Works Everywhere Except Where Expertise Lives

-She expected the hard part of her day to be the meeting with a senior official.
-It was a complex reform, a tight deadline, a room full of sharp minds.
+She expected the hard part of her day to be the client meeting with a senior official.
+It was a complex reform and a room full of sharp minds.
 Yet the rhythm was familiar.
-The team turns to her for guidance, and the client defers to her judgment.
-Her authority in the room is clear, assumed, almost effortless.
+Her team turned to her for guidance, and the client deferred to her judgment.
+Her authority in the room was assumed, almost effortless.

 The surprise came an hour later.

 She joined an internal leadership conversation that should have felt easier, but the ground shifted.
-Colleagues challenge timelines, question priorities, and influence moves in unpredictable ways.
-What felt straightforward in the client room dissolves into competing views, subtle status dynamics, and a slower kind of influence.
+Her own colleagues challenged timelines, questioned priorities, and influence moved in ways she hadn't anticipated.
+What felt straightforward in the client room dissolved into competing views, subtle status dynamics, and a negotiation that had to play out before any decision could be reached.

-The contrast is striking.
-Same leader, same day, same organisation.
-Completely different rules of engagement.
-Anyone who has led in an expert-driven organization recognises this moment.
+Anyone who has led a professional services firm or an expert-driven organization recognises this moment.
 The rules of leadership change depending on the room.

 Together, they create a form of leadership that is less about directing and more about continuous interpretation.
 This article maps the terrain of leadership in expert organizations.